What Makes Student Teams Projects Actually Work?

 The Bottom Line

-Setting your students up with these fundamentals—strong communication with psychological safety, genuine interdependency, and collective understanding—creates a solid foundation for successful team projects.
-And when team projects succeed, students walk away with valuable perspectives and a real understanding about how teamwork actually works.
+Setting your students up with these fundamentals—strong communication with psychological safety, genuine interdependency, and collective understanding—creates a solid foundation for successful student team projects.
+And when student team projects succeed, students walk away with valuable perspectives and a real understanding about how teamwork actually works.
 That's the ultimate goal, isn't it?

-By Rhetta Standifer July 8, 2025
+By Rhetta Standifer September 4, 2025

-By Rhetta Standifer June 2, 2025
+By Rhetta Standifer September 1, 2025